 1. Lake Cave

-A slew of underground caves lie below the surface of Margaret River, which were formed over one million years ago.
+A slew of underground caves exists below the surface of Margaret River, which formed over one million years ago.
 In fact, there are over 150 underground caves in the area.

 We only had time to see one cave and so we chose to explore Lake Cave, knowing it was unique from other caves in the area because of the water body existing within its cavity.
 We weren’t disappointed by our choice.
 Once the cave is lit-up, the reflections of the limestone cavity appear on the water’s surface and it really is something special.